-- temperature and humidity control in commercial, institutional and industrial buildings; and - · industrial process cooling.
+- temperature and humidity control in commercial, institutional, accommodation and industrial buildings; and - · industrial process cooling.

-In addition to its standard range of heat and energy recovery products, the Group designs and develops individual bespoke heating, cooling and dehumidification solutions to suit specific customer applications.
+In addition to its standard range of heat and energy recovery products, the Group designs and develops individual bespoke heating, cooling and dehumidification solutions to suit specific customer applications and spatial constraints.

-At present, all product development, design, engineering and administration is undertaken at the Group's head office and factory in Ingleburn, NSW, with most manufacturing of Air Change and Fancoil products carried out at either the Group's Ingleburn or Malaysian manufacturing facilities.
+At present, all product development, design, engineering and administration is undertaken at the Group's head office and factory facility in Ingleburn, NSW, with most manufacturing of Air Change and Fancoil products carried out at either the Group's Ingleburn or Malaysian manufacturing facilities.

-Dunnair and Summit branded products are designed, partially assembled, programmed, tested and completed in Ingleburn with major component assemblies sourced from overseas third-party OEM's.
+Dunnair and Summit product types are designed, partially assembled, programmed, tested and completed in Ingleburn with major component assemblies sourced from overseas third-party OEM's.

-The Group has its own sales and engineering support staff in New South Wales, Victoria and Queensland with distributors in all other Australian states.
+The Air Change Group has its own sales and engineering support staff in New South Wales, Victoria and Queensland with distributors in all other Australian states.